I really believe that Cyclic workflows in vRO definitely have some use-case.

 That’s what I did.
 I created a cyclic workflow where on basis of whether the tenant id MPC or VPC, a switch-case checks the type as well as the site and then, it first provision vCloud:Organization in local site and come back to switch-case and then executes it again in remote site with slight difference in execution pattern.
 So I can execute these 4 scenarios in different order and different combinations without leaving my main workflow.
 Lovely.

-Believe me, It’s a very nice feeling (❤️) when a big-ass workflow executes with the execution jumping from one item to next and everything finishes perfectly with full logs and all.
+Believe me, It’s a very nice feeling when some bi workflow executes with the execution jumping from one item to next and everything finishes perfectly with full logs and all.
 Ahh!